 For an easy lunch for children who don’t normally eat spinach, I’ve been making green crêpes this week filled with two products that have earned a protected status from the Swiss government: Gruyère AOP (Appellations d’origine protégées) and Jambon cru du Valais IGP.
 (Indications géographiques protégées).
-It’s a little bit like green eggs and ham from that cherished Dr. Suess book, and my friend reminded me it’s also fitting for St. Patrick’s Day.
 Here’s a quick recipe you can make at home.

 How to make them:

 Recipe adapted from Croqu’menus (9th edition, 2005, p.
 134), and inspired by “Escalopes de Gruyère AOC” from Tradition et Terroir (n.
 7, 2011, p.
 15).